loopandlearn/news/docs/index.md

 guidelines and precision medicine to address the unique risks women face in T2D.

-> We really have a need
+> "We really have a need
 for precision medicine
 for treatment and
 treatment guidelines
-that take, into
+that take into
 consideration sex
-differences.
+differences."